plloyd11/craftand/src/content/careers/content-strategist-copywriter.md

 * Experience writing about a variety of business focused topics including the use of paid advertising
 * Familiarity with nonprofit marketing and advertising
-* Ability to write with accurate news stories with clarity, voice, and context
+* Ability to write accurate news stories with clarity, voice, and context
 * Ability to frame stories for a national digital audience of nonprofit marketing leaders
 * Ability to copy edit, turning in clean, crisp and conversational copy on the first draft
 * Ability to produce content on a frequent and regular basis
 * College degree or equivalent

 Interested?
 Let's talk.
 This position will be virtual and will require a commitment of approximately 12hrs/week.

 [DROP US A LINE](mailto:karen@craftand.com "email")